-(j) Managed Water Districts
+(i) Managed Water Districts

-The Towns of Islip, Babylon, Brookhaven, and Southampton (collectively the Towns), on behalf of the Brentwood, East Farmingdale, Stony Brook, and Riverside Water Districts, respectively, have entered into 40-year lease agreements with the Authority, whereby the Authority agrees to operate, construct, maintain, and repair, at its own expense, the entire operating plant in exchange for an agreed upon fee.
-The Towns, on behalf of the respective districts, agree to lease all of the rights, title, and interest to the entire operations, plant, hydrants, and distribution system, real property, of the districts, and all extensions thereto.
-These leases expire between 2040 and 2050.
+The Towns of Islip, Babylon, Brookhaven, Southampton, and the Village of Dering Harbor, on behalf of the Brentwood, East Farmingdale, Stony Brook, Riverside, and Dering Harbor Water Districts, respectively, have entered into 40-year lease agreements with the Authority, whereby the Authority agrees to operate, construct, maintain, and repair, at its own expense, the entire operating plant in exchange for an agreed upon fee.
+The Towns and Village of Dering Harbor, on behalf of the respective districts, agree to lease the rights, title, and interest to the entire operations, plant, hydrants, and distribution system, real property, of the districts, and all extensions thereto.
+These leases expire between 2040 and 2059.

-(k) Water District Contracts
+(j) Water District Contracts

-The Authority has entered into a number of contracts with various municipalities throughout Suffolk County for the purpose of installing water mains within the related municipality's created water district.
+The Authority has contracted with various municipalities throughout Suffolk County for the purpose of installing water mains within the related municipality's created water district.
 Under the terms of these contracts, the municipality agrees to pay for the installation of the water main, plus interest over a 38-year period.
 The Authority agrees to provide a credit against the annual payment due equal to a percentage of the water revenues collected from customers within the designated water improvement area.
 The amount of the credit cannot exceed the gross payments due.

-As of May 31, 2019, the Authority had 9 active contracts where the credit did not equal the gross amount due.
+As of May 31, 2020, the Authority had 8 active contracts where the credit did not equal the gross amount due.
 Annual gross payments for these contracts range from \$1,800 to \$377,000 with final maturity dates through 2032.
-The cumulative gross payments due for all of these water district contracts through their respective maturity dates at May 31, 2019 and 2018 amount to approximately \$3.9 million and \$7.0 million, respectively.
-The Authority has determined that it has the right to offset the asset and liability created from these contracts and therefore, these amounts are not reflected on the statements of net position as of May 31, 2019 and 2018.
+The cumulative gross payments due for all of these water district contracts through their respective maturity dates at May 31, 2020 and 2019 amount to approximately \$3.1 million and \$3.9 million, respectively.
+The Authority has determined that it has the right to offset the asset and liability created from these contracts and therefore, these amounts are not reflected on the statements of net position as of May 31, 2020 and 2019.